AGValdes/data-structures-and-algorithms/dotnet/DataStructures/obj/Implementations/Trees/README.md

 because we cut our search in half everytime it calls itself.
 Space will be O(1) because we are just returning true or false.
 ## API
 Public Methods: Add(), Contains(), PreOrder(), InOrder(), PostOrder()

+# Trees Challenge 17
+Write a mehtod that traverses a tree using breadth-first traversal.
+## Challenge
+Write a breadth first traversal method which takes a Binary Tree as its unique input.
+Without utilizing any of the built-in methods available to your language, traverse the input tree using a Breadth-first approach, and return a list of the values in the tree in the order they were encountered.

+## Approach & Efficiency
+!(WhiteBoard)[./challenge17/png]
+## API
+Public Methods: BreadthFirstTraversal()